redFrik/udk18-Discrete_Structures/udk171116/README.md

 playing with render textures and feedback.

-note: this will also work in 2D but to get better results create a light by selecting GameObject / Light / Directional Light
+note: this will also work really well in 2D but to get good results add a light by selecting GameObject / Light / Directional Light

 * start unity and create a new **3D** project. give it a name (here mirror)
 * create a new script by selecting Assets / Create / C# Script